 Just as a sports playbook identifies a team’s winning strategies to achieve success on the field, the Playbook contains bold, winning strategies to reach our “end game” of 80x50 or carbon neutrality.
 The Playbook will enable us to build a healthy and sustainable community for Sunnyvale residents, businesses and visitors.

 Nupur Hiremath, Environmental Programs Manager, 408-730-7743

-The Draft Playbook outlines the policy and program direction needed to continue to dramatically reduce our greenhouse gas emissions and decarbonize our local community.
+The Playbook outlines the policy and program direction needed to continue to dramatically reduce our greenhouse gas emissions by 56 percent by 2030 and 80 percent by 2050.
 Community members submitted more than 100 ideas to Innovate Climate Action in Sunnyvale and generated additional ideas at our community workshop in March 2018.

 These ideas have inspired the Playbook’s six core Strategies that set the foundation for bold climate action:

-The CAP 2.0 Advisory Committee (CAC) is a community advisory committee that guides the development of the Climate Action Playbook.
-Formed in 2017, the CAC consists of members who represent diverse groups in the City.
+The CAP 2.0 Advisory Committee (CAC) was a community advisory committee that guided the development of the Climate Action Playbook from 2017 to 2019.
+The CAC consisted of members who represent diverse groups in the City.

-Complete Draft Climate Action Playbook with Appendices (13 MB PDF)
+Complete Proposed Final Climate Action Playbook with Appendices (6 MB PDF)

 The City’s first Climate Action Plan (CAP 1.0)* (adopted 2014) was designed to help the City reduce its emissions levels as equal to 1990 levels by 2020.
 By 2016, the City had already surpassed this 2020 target as noted in the CAP Biennial Progress Report 2018*.